Modern Slavery Act

 Our staff are encouraged to bring any concerns they have to the attention of management.

-• The level of knowledge amongst our staff.
+• The level of training amongst your staff,

-• The speed with which we investigate related complaints.
+• The speed with which you investigate related complaints, and the effectiveness of any whistle-blowing procedures, and/or

-• The level of compliance and transparency we have established in our supply chain.
+• The level of compliance and transparency you have established in your supply chain.

 Based on the potential risks we have identified, we have also established the following key performance indicators, which are regularly assessed by our board of directors: